ROR101KG-0416/homework-assignment-instructions/lesson_10.md

 - Add Error Handling and Notifications
   - When a user attempts to create or update (from a view NOT the console) a restaurant, neighborhood or category the following should happen:
     - If an error occurs (due to a validation error) then display an error to the user informing them of the error
-      - A list of the specific errors that occurred on the form
+      - and list of the specific errors that occurred on the form
     - If the result of the action was a success, display a success notification to users
   - If an error occurs when creating a new resource, the user should **NOT** have to refill data that was already entered